Before I Go to Sleep (film): Production

-On 1 May 2011, Ridley Scott bought the film rights of the novel Before I Go to Sleep written by S. J. Watson and hired Rowan Joffé to direct and write the script.
+On 1 May 2011, Ridley Scott bought the film rights of the novel Before I Go to Sleep by S. J. Watson, and hired Rowan Joffé to direct and write the script.
 In February 2012 Nicole Kidman was in talks to join the film; later in May she joined to star as Christine.
 On 31 October 2012 Mark Strong also joined the cast of the film.
 According to The Hollywood Reporter on 16 November 2012, Kidman said she wanted Colin Firth to work with her again.
-They had already worked together in a drama The Railway Man.
+They had already worked together in a drama, The Railway Man.
 On 6 February 2013, it was confirmed that Firth had joined the cast to lead with Kidman.

 Filming

 The film was shot in London and at Twickenham Studios.

 Release

 The film was released in the United Kingdom on 5 September 2014 and released in the United States on 31 October 2014.